CLASSROOM PROJECT guidelines & selection criteria

 Application Process (NEW):

-All applications must be received by the deadline.
+All applications must be received by 5pm, Friday, October 23, 2020.
 Additionally, all applications must be read and approved by the school's principal before submittal.
 Please ensure that you have indicated that your principal has reviewed your application and approves the submittal by typing your initials, indicating the name of the school's principal in the spaces provided, and electronically signing the application.

 Each application must have a completed budget.
 Applications without a completed budget will not be considered.
 You may download the template here Itemized Budget.
 You will need excel to fill out the form.